anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 lock_decr (varname[, subsarray[, ...]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Decrements a lock of the same name as {varname, subsarray}, releasing it if possible.
+Decrements a lock of the same name as varname[(subsarray)], releasing it if zero.
 Releasing a lock cannot create an error unless the varname/subsarray names are invalid.